-What if I told you that you could keep your house clean in less than an hour a day?
+What if I told you that this realistic cleaning schedule could keep your house clean in less than an hour a day?
 No more weekends filled with cleaning.
 No more scrambling to make your house presentable when people are coming over.
-I’ve created a realistic cleaning schedule that anyone, no matter how busy, can do.
 Doing a few small daily tasks and one main task every day allows you to sit back and enjoy your company and your weekends.
 I’ve even created a free printable of this realistic cleaning schedule for you to print and use!
 Honestly, could cleaning get any easier?

 This post is all about a realistic cleaning schedule that makes a clean home possible even when life gets crazy!